 Like it is in many baked goods, this gluten-free almond flour bread recipe has 2 sets of ingredients; wet and dry ingredients:

-- Eggs, plus Egg Whites – The combination of whole eggs and egg whites create a light-textured bread.
+- Large Eggs, plus Egg Whites – The combination of whole eggs and egg whites create a light-textured bread.

 - Apple Cider Vinegar – Subtly sweet, the acid in ACV activates the baking soda and brings balance to the flavor.

 - Liquid Sweetener – Although completely optional, any of your favorite liquid sweeteners will do.
 I prefer maple syrup, but you can use honey or agave if that’s all you have on hand.

 - Blanched Almond Flour – I highly recommend blanched almond flour (made from ground almonds) over almond meal (which is almond flour with the skins still on) more so for its light golden color, but you can use them both interchangeably.
 If you have the time you can easily make your own almond flour (made with grinding almonds in a high-powered blender (like Vitamix) or a food processor).

 If you want to make this recipe using almond flour, my favorite brand is Blue Diamond (affiliate link).
 I love that it tastes great and has almost no odor, which is usually an issue with most packaged almond flours sold in stores.

 If you want to use almond meal (affiliate link), my favorite brand is Barney.